 Much of what has happened during the 20th century has directly influenced the world we live in today.
 Two World Wars, numerous other wars and changes in our social and cultural values have directly impacted how we view other countries.

 We saw new countries emerge, some disappear and other re-emerge again.
-The fall of the British Empire, breakdown of Czechoslovakia, Soviet Union and Yugoslavia, led to many countries re-gaining independence.
+The fall of the British Empire, breakdown of Czechoslovakia, the Soviet Union and Yugoslavia, led to many countries re-gaining independence.

 Why is that important?
 Well, it provides context and insight into the places you might be visiting.